How to Become a Copier Technician in 5 Steps

 ISCET certifications relevant to copier technicians include the associate level electronics CET, the Electronics Systems Associate (ESA) and the Customer Service Representative (CSR).
 The electronics CET exam covers basic electronics, transistors, DC and AC circuits, troubleshooting and mathematics.
 The ESA exam is a 4-part test covering AC circuits, DC circuits, semiconductors and digital logic.
 The CSR exam tests your knowledge of interpersonal communication, feedback and response, conflict resolution, ethical behavior and the legal obligations of service reps.

 The CompTIA PDI+ certification exam tests your knowledge of print engines, scanning processes, color theory, networking, tools and basic electromechanical components.
 Professional behavior, customer service and safety are also covered as soft skills.
 CompTIA recommends that you have a background working with printers and copiers, but otherwise has no prerequisites for the exam.

 Step 4: Obtain Employment

-According to the U.S. Bureau of Labor Statistics, approximately 110,850 people worked as computer, automated teller, and office machine repairers in 2013.
-Employment in this category was projected to rise 4% from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics, approximately 102,810 people worked as computer, automated teller, and office machine repairers in 2018.
+Employment in this category was projected to decline by 1% from 2018 to 2028.
 Specific figures for copier technicians weren't available.

 Your potential employers include commercial equipment wholesalers, office supply retailers, electronic equipment repair services, and electronics and appliance stores.
 The increased reliability of remote diagnostic software will diminish the need for technicians, thus limiting your opportunities when existing workers retire or change jobs.